CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 > Some fleet types map to resource types (e.g. `gsuite_multi_tenant` fleet is
 > now the `gsuite-domain` resource type), while other fleets are allowed as
 > "variants" of `gcp_project` (see below).

+> **NOTE:** Cleanup scripts are supported by invitation only.
+If you think you
+> have a reason to use cleanup scripts, please get in touch with Qwiklabs
+> engineering and we can discuss the specifics of cleanup scripts.

 ###### Variants for GCP Project